Prakhar29Sharma/JavaMiniProject/README.md

 # JavaMiniProject

-# Clinic Management System
+# Appointment Booking System

-## What is Clinic Management System?
+## What is Appointment Booking System?
 * An Appointment Booking System
 * Manages Patient and Doctor Records